 I thought Miles Teller had a future when I saw his touching performance in 2010 drama "Rabbit Hole" at age 22.
 I figured he had a career when I saw him carry the lead opposite Shailene Woodley in Sundance romance "The Spectacular Now."
-He is now a rising star who holds his own in Sundance prize winner "Whiplash," which Sony Pictures Classics, gunning for awards glory, releases on October 10.
+He is now a rising star who holds his own in Sundance prize winner and Gotham nominee "Whiplash," a stealthy contender for the Best Picture Oscar.

 This serious actor is only 27, so there's a lot more to look forward to.
 His CAA agent Tracy Brennan, who also reps Aaron Eckhart, was so impressed by Teller on the set of "Rabbit Hole," his first feature, that she immediately signed him.